SafeExamBrowser/seb-server-setup/docs/configuration.rst

 The settings can be divided into three categories, global settings, gui-service settings and web-service settings.
 If the SEB Server is deployed as stand-alone server then all the properties are in one properties file with the setup specific related suffix.
-If the gui and the web-service is deployed separately there will be two property files one for the gui server containing the global settings and all gui-service related settings and one for the webservice with also the global settings and all webservice related settings.
+If the gui and the web-service is deployed separately there will be two property files: one for the gui server containing the global settings and all gui-service related settings and one for the webservice with also the global settings and all webservice related settings.